pedro-moreira-ibm/agentic-ai-client-bootcamp/business-automation/hands-on-lab-business-automation.md

 ## Pre-requisites

-**Instructors**:
-- Check the corresponding [Instructor's guide](https://github.ibm.com/skol/agentic-ai-client-bootcamp-instructors/tree/main/usecase-setup/business-automation) to set up all environments and backend services.
-  > NOTE: the `main` branch contains the latest release code.
-If you want to use a previous release, download the same [release](https://github.ibm.com/skol/agentic-ai-client-bootcamp-instructors/releases) that will be used for participants' lab.
-- Provide access to the data file located in the instructor repo at `usecase-setup/business-automation/assets/ABC_Motor_Product_Catalog.pdf` that will be uploaded as knowledge.

 **Participants**:
 - Validate that you have access to the right TechZone environment for this lab.
-- Complete the [environment-setup](../../environment-setup) guide for steps on API key creation and project setup.
+- Complete the [environment-setup](/environment-setup) guide for steps on API key creation and project setup.
 - Make sure you have created a [**watsonx** project](../../environment-setup/create-project.md) and a [Deployment Space](https://www.ibm.com/docs/en/watsonx/saas?topic=spaces-creating-deployment) in your **watsonx** project.
 - Validate that you have access to a credentials file that your instructor will share with you before starting the labs.
 - Familiarity with AI agent concepts (e.g., instructions, tools, collaborators...)